javascript-tutorial/en.javascript.info/1-js/11-async/04-promise-error-handling/article.md

 */!*
 ```

-Normally, `.catch` doesn't trigger at all, because there are no errors.
+Normally, such `.catch` doesn't trigger at all.
 But if any of the promises above rejects (a network problem or invalid json or whatever), then it would catch it.

 ## Implicit try..catch